cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

     I.e. receptors select for one steroisomer over others.

-###Structure-Activity Relationships of Inhaled Anaesthetics
+###Structure-Activity Relationships of Inhaled Anaesthetics{#sa}
+* Chemical structures of different volatile anaesthetics are covered in the [pharmacopeia](inhalational-anaesthetic-agents.md).

 Different chemical and physical properties alter the effect of inhalational agents:
 * Physical
     * Molecular weight